01: WHAT IS CONSCIOUSNESS?

 I have jumped quite a distance from particles to humans.
 Let me go back and explain some things.

-Physical proximity isn't enough. even particles that are working as a unit are not necessarily experiencing as a unit.
+Physical proximity isn't enough.
+Even particles that are working as a unit are not necessarily experiencing as a unit.
 Not if it's only brute, physical activity.
 Tools with multiple parts that only do physical work are not experiencing as a unit.
 A windmill grinding grain.
 An internal combustion engine.
 A Rube Goldberg Machine.
 It's all just physical interaction.

 So what is needed to make a group of particles conscious - subjectively experience - as a group?